ceginer/ceginer/README.md

 ### About me
 - 📖 Chung-Ang Univ.
-- 💻 wanna be software developer
+- 💻 wanna be S/W Engineer!
+- 🤖 Robotics